efvincent/aoc2022/README.md

 ```
 Next in the chain is `take 3` which we now know is a _curried function_ that's been _partially applied_.
 It will return a list of the first 3 elements from the input list, which is now sorted descending.
 In other words, the three biggest elements from the list.

-Next is the `sum` funciton, which takes the list of 3 biggest elements, and returns the sum.
+Next is the `sum` function, which takes the list of 3 biggest elements, and returns the sum.

+_TO BE CONTINUED_